tom-draper/persona/README.md

 `/v1/united_kingdom/england/` always picks England, then randomly London or the rest of England.

+For an unambiguous, machine-readable list of every location, including nested ones, use `/v1/location-paths/`.
+It returns canonical paths such as `united_states_of_america/georgia`; `/v1/locations/` remains a flat list of display names for backwards compatibility.

 A city kept inside its country's tree (such as `london` under `england`) is a partial dataset: it overrides a few features (ethnicity, language, religion, location) and inherits everything else from the country.
 Addressing it by bare